expo/examples/with-storybook/README.md

   };
   ```

-- Run `yarn storybook` to try it out!
+- Run `yarn build-storybook` to try it out!
   - The example should open to `http://localhost:6006/`
 - You may also want to add `storybook-static` to your `.gitignore`